lukasbaldauf/multiple-tau/README.md

 # multiple-tau
-A python code for calculating correlation functions on the fly or sequentially, which may be usefull for calculating long correlation functions in molecular dynamics simulations with GROMACS.
+A python code for calculating correlation functions on the fly or sequentially.
+It may be usefull for calculating long correlation functions in molecular dynamics simulations with GROMACS, which is my intended usage.
+It can be called sequentually from the shell script "gmx_correlate.sh".

 The multiple-tau algorithm is described in